StrainMeasurementDevices/smd9000-python/docs/getting_started.rst

 Hardware Connection
 ---------------------------------
-This Python package use a USB CDC device to communicate to an SMD9000 sensor over UART.
-If you have an SMD**** cable, the USB to sensor cable, connect that to the sensor and computer.
+This Python package use a USB CDC (serial) device to communicate to an SMD9000 sensor over UART.
+If you have an SMD9097 cable, connect that to the sensor and computer.
-Any other USB to UART cable, you can also use that.
-Ensure you have the right connections going to the sensor.
+For any other custom USB-UART bridge, ensure you have the right connections going to the sensor.

 Determining COM/dev Port
 ---------------------------------